hbctraining/Intro-to-R/lessons/05_introR-data-wrangling2.md

 class(comp2)
 ```

-You can also reference what is inside the component by adding and additional bracket.
+You can also reference what is inside the component by adding an additional bracket.
 For example, in the first component we have a vector stored.

 ```r
 list1[[1]]